-The deep dive guide to logo file types
+The deep dive guide to logo formats

 Using a professional graphic design service to create a logo should mean you, as the client, receive a package of file types that will allow you to use your logo any way you like.
 However, the massive variation in file types, colour types and use cases can make it hard to work out what you need up front.